-People's care, treatment and support achieves good outcomes, promotes agood quality of life and is based on the best available evidence for our crews to make themselves available for another call after hospital attendance, has improved from the position earlier in the year.
-However, our category 2 calls are not always consistently met across the organisations and for all CCGs. year-by-year basis.

-We have chosen this target to ensure that we can provide a timely response to all patients in all of our performance metrics.
-Currently our handover to green, the time is takes Goal: Ensure staff compliant in providing 'best practice' care and to be in the top quartile for all national clinical audit outcomes.
+People's care, treatment and support achieves good outcomes, promotes agood quality of life and is based on the best available evidence Goal: Ensure staff compliant in providing 'best practice' care and to be in the top quartile for all national clinical audit outcomes.

 Clinical audit is a key improvement tool through which we continually monitor and improve the quality of care that we provide.
-By fully taking part in national clinical audit programmes, we are able to benchmark our performance against our peers, ensure the care we provide is evidencebased and measure improvements on a
+By fully taking part in national clinical audit programmes, we are able to benchmark our performance against our peers, ensure the care we provide is evidence-based and measure improvements on a year-by-year basis.